clineamb/gulp-s3-upload/Readme.md

 ```
 The other options not mentioned above (like `region`) available in the [AWS Config Constructor](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Config.html#constructor-property) are also available, though by default are `undefined`.

-`key` and `secret` are also alternative option names, though we encourage the use of `accessKeyId` and `secretAccessKey` to match the AWS Config Constructor.
+Option names `key` and `secret` are also alternative option names, though the use of `accessKeyId` and `secretAccessKey` are encouraged to match the AWS Config Constructor.

 Create a task.

 ```js
     gulp.task("upload", function() {
         gulp.src("./dir/to/upload/**")